South Carolina's governor nominees made much more money last year

 The families of Republican Gov. Henry McMaster and Democratic state Rep. James Smith each earned nearly 30 percent more in 2017 than the previous year, according to income tax returns provided to The Post and Courier.

-The candidates, who are both Columbia attorneys, get a bulk of their earnings from side businesses.
+The candidates, who are both Columbia attorneys, get the bulk of their earnings from side businesses.

 The $414,000 McMaster earned from his family's 20 downtown rental homes and apartments accounted for nearly 75 percent of his $557,411 in total income last year.
 The McMasters' rentals generated $90,000 more in profit than in 2016.

 Smith's disabled veteran-owned small business that specializes in valet parking and data analytics generated $151,000 in income last year — nearly matching what he made from his law practice.
-Smith's family earned $356,868 last year.
+(Smith was wounded in Afghanistan while on an Army combat tour.)
+His family earned $356,868 last year.

 Smith credited a good year in winning legal work for helping boost his family earnings by $79,000 over 2016.